TommasoBelluzzo/PyDTMC/README.md

  REVERSIBLE:     NO
 ```

-Below a few examples of `MarkovChain` instance properties and static computations:
+Below a few examples of `MarkovChain` properties:

 ```console
 >>> print(mc.is_ergodic)